- Dive deep into history with a private tour of Split's Diocletian's Palace

 Day 1: Arrive in Split, Private Walking Food Tour

-Day 2: Private Day Trip to Krka National Park
+Day 2: Day Trip to Krka National Park

-Day 3: Split to Hvar, Half-Day Private Island Tour
+Day 3: Catamaran to Hvar, Half-Day Private Island Tour

 This morning you'll board a catamaran from Split to Hvar.
 A Croatian island in the Adriatic Sea, Hvar draws visitors for its natural setting, mild climate, and its historic town of the same name.
 Highlights of Hvar Town include its 13th-century walls, the 16th-century Španjola Fortress, and the main square anchored by the Renaissance-era Cathedral of St. Stephen.